syakirharis25/workers/README.md

 The flow of competency level when the company school of engineering is fully established in the future : [ Time Master ] -> [ Well Rounded Commander ] -> [ Civil Engineering Apprentice ] -> [ Degree of Master Mason ]

+Masons work in the construction industry.
+They are typically responsible for the construction of the foundation and walls of buildings and lay the blocks and bricks used for these structures.
+Masonry work must be highly durable, and masons work with sturdy construction materials, including cement, brick, stone, and concrete block.
+It can be a physically demanding role with a lot of heavy lifting and manual.

 First experimental supercomputer launch date : 8 September 2040 during planetary alignment of Mercury, Venus, Mars, Jupiter, Saturn and the crescent Moon, planets will be close to the horizon as darkness is falling.